HANNAHYEKIM/hello-world-25/week5/README.md

 There are countless games in the world, but when I hear the word 'game',
 8-bit classics immediately pop into my mind.
+This is because 8-bit game is a pixel art!
 (To be honest, I'm not a game person 😂)

 So when I was given an assignment, the idea of "Game" was the first thing that came to me.